lucasrsmelo/CTF-writeups/GrabCON-CTF/GangBusted.md

 COLOCAR PRINT DA TABELA DOS PERFIS
 -->

 As we can see, in the line 6 and row **nsp_pk**, the value is the same we've found for the group creator member id.
-Double click the column on the side and then the following json is shown:
+Double-click the column on the side and then the following json is shown:

 ```json
 {